Gin & Tonic has been a trending Highball cocktail for the past couple of years, and it is also a perfect cocktail for summer days.

 The size of the opening has an impact on how you can smell the ingredients and botanicals.
-And a glass with a bigger volume gives you more space for ice and botanicals.
+And a glass with a larger volume gives you more space for ice and botanicals.

 Different Types of Gin and Tonic Glasses

 There are four different kinds of glasses to serve a Gin & Tonic.
 The Highball glass, Long drink glass, Rocks glass, and the Copa.

-As Gin Tonic is a classic highball drink, so the highball glass is a natural choice.
-And it is truly a great fit for a classic G&T.
+Since Gin Tonic is a classic highball drink, the highball glass is a natural choice.
+And it is indeed a great fit for a classic G&T.

 Nonetheless, it has its benefits.
 If you can't stop yourself from constantly keeping your hand on it, the shape ensures your drink will be cold and fresh until you finish your drink.

 Long Drink Glass

 It has a wider opening, is taller, and gives a lot more space and volume.
-Plus, adding garnishes and botanicals to a G&T in a long drink glass is a lot easier than with a highball glass.
+Therefore, adding garnishes and botanicals to your G&T is much easier with along drink glass than with a highball glass.

-A few years ago, heavy crystal long drink glasses trended and made them the number one favorite glass for a Gin and Tonic.
+A few years ago, heavy crystal long drink glasses trended and had been the number one favorite glass for a Gin and Tonic.

 With its large opening and distinct shape, you can smell the Gin Tonic and the botanicals with every sip.
-Besides enjoying the refreshing taste of your drink, you can also savor its vibrant fragrance.
+So while enjoying the refreshing taste of your drink, you can also savor its vibrant fragrance.

 Old Fashioned or Rocks Glass

-That sometimes feels a bit strange to me.
+That sometimes feels a bit strange to me, though.
 Don't get me wrong.
-They work perfectly well to serve a Gin Tonic.
+A rock glass is perfectly alright to serve a Gin Tonic.
 But the low volume combined with a wide opening makes for a completely different experience.

 A Special Mention - The Gin and Tonic Tasting Glass

-Then the chimney is getting a bit wider from bottom to top.
+Then the chimney gets a bit wider from bottom to top.
 That way, you can smell the different flavors and aromas perfectly.